 The Financial District consists of many offices and headquarters of New York’s most important financial companies.
 Is this corporate environment interesting to you, as a tourist?
-Well, I wouldn’t recommend spending the night here, because it tends to loose some life after office hours.
+Well, I wouldn’t recommend spending the night here, because it tends to lose some life after office hours.
 But for a day?
 Definitely!
-There’s a lot to see: The 9/11 Memorial, of course, and how about iconic Wall Street?
+There’s a lot to see: The 9/11 Museum and Memorial, of course, and how about iconic Wall Street?
 Instead of taking on this urban jungle adventure all by yourself, you can opt for a guided tour.
 The guide will tell you all about 9/11, both from a factual as well as from a personal perspective.

 Wall Street symbolises the American financial industry, it even has its own movie!
 I can’t guarantee you any Leonardo DiCaprio encounters, but Wall Street is definitely worth a visit.
-Amongst the multiple skyscrapers, you’ll find the world-famous stock exchange, Trinity Church; which back in the 20th century, dominated the skyline with her height of 282 feet and Federal Hall, where back in 1789 George Washington was inaugurated as the United States’ first ever president.
+Amongst the multiple skyscrapers, you’ll find the world-famous stock exchange, Trinity Church; which back in the 20th century, dominated the skyline with her height of 282 feet and Federal Hall, where back in 1789 George Washington was inaugurated as the United States’ first-ever president.